 However, when a patient is highly allergic and sensitive to Penicillin, then a suitable alternative needs to be given.
 In case of extreme resistance to Penicillin, for some Clindamycin works well, while for others Erythromycin becomes the drug of choice.
 Metronidazole is also used by many dentists in various periodontal infections, however, it is not the first choice of treatment as it is not suitable for everyone.

-What should be the effective dose of the antibiotics?
+What should be the effective dose of Antibiotics for tooth infection?

 Although it is not very clear, according to the literature in most cases, 2-3 days of medication is adequate.
 However, when the treatment is not done properly, the antibiotic coverage may be needed for up to 7 days.